CHEEK SPARGER DRAINAGE

 Several residents have been inquiring about what is being done on the drainage issues along Cheek Sparger, plans to repair and stain the perimeter fencing and plans to add flower beds similar to what has been done on the entrances along Cummings Drive.
 The short version is that it's complicated.
 The property that adjoins the roadway and includes the drainage ditch, the walking path and part of the grassy area are City property; the fence is owned by the HOA.
 In addition, any plans we make must take into account the City water line and Oncor power lines that parallel our fence.

-The first order of business was to meet with the City and our HOA President, Kim Smith, and Compliance Chairman, Jim Vaught, have had several sessions over the last year and some repairs to the ditch were done last Spring; additional work was postponed when they were informed that Cheek Sparger was to be resurfaced.
-Since then, they have had City personnel walk with them along the entire westbound area from Candlewick Court across Ashbury and finally to Buckner Court.
+The Cheek Sparger perimeter fence was stained and the iron railings painted in late Fall 2020.
+Dealing with the ten Bradford Pear trees and beautification is still underway.
+We have had many changes in our City government and your Board President is ensuring that our needs are factored into their budget and upcoming projects (of which there are many).
+City personnel have seen many photos and videos and walked along the entire westbound area from Candlewick Court across Ashbury and finally to Buckner Court.
 All have observed the path of water after heavy rains and noted where the current drainage channels are ineffective.
 A City engineer is involved and plans are in place to work on the worst collection point at Ashbury to move water into the drainage ditch.

 When calculating the total expense of multiple city water meters, drilling, materials, equipment rental, licensed plumber and electrician, liability insurance etc. were were looking at funding in excess of $15 thousand.
-So, your Board has voted not to pursue traditional flower beds as the costs are deemed prohibitive to replicate what has been done along Cummings.
+We do not have that kind of funding but might be able to offer volunteer labor and some monies and can work out a financial plan with the City.

 But don't despair, our Beautification Committee is working on an ideal plan involving Texas Natives and plants that can survive a more arid climate; the design idea is called xeriscaping.
 We have shared these ideas with the city as many other municipalities have used this approach and it would look great with our existing stone entrances.
 You might enjoy looking through these photos:

 We'll keep you apprised of our progress and thanks for your patience and understanding.